ipChrisLee/BJTU_OS_Projects/lee_shell/docs/Lee_Shell_Grammer.md

 ## Some Basic Rule

-* I will not support [escape character](https://en.wikipedia.org/wiki/Escape_character) for now.
+* I will not support [escape character](https://en.wikipedia.org/wiki/Escape_character).
 It is too difficult and has little meaning for my OS understanding.

   So anything like